Steve Wilson (presenter)

-Stephen John Wilson (born 19 September 1974 in Croydon, Greater London), is a British television presenter and author, best known for presenting CBBC and Live & Kicking in 1999 and 2000.
+Stephen John Wilson (born 19 September 1974 in Croydon, Greater London), is a British television presenter and author, best known for presenting ITV's This Morning programme, as well as CBBC and Live & Kicking in 1999 and 2000.

 Wilson currently runs the personalised gift company FromLucy&Co with his wife Lucy Tapper.
 He is author, along with Tapper, of the book Hedgehugs.

 From 2005 until 2006, Wilson presented the CITV show Feel the Fear with Holly Willoughby.